Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 1 of 10)

 1964

-I realize I’m in a distinct minority here, but even before the latter would end up being played to death by oldies stations across the country, I loved this lesser Ronnie Spector hit much more than its two more lionized and critically lauded stable mates, Be My Baby and Baby I Love You.
+I realize I’m in the minority here, but even before the latter would end up being played to death by oldies stations across the country, I loved this lesser Ronnie Spector hit much more than its more lionized and critically lauded stable mates, Be My Baby and Baby I Love You.

 274. Wild One